sheraf93/super_maps_pointer/README.md

 docker-compose up
 ```

-Then please go to [localhost:8000](127.0.0.1:8000)
+If all containers are up without problems:
+  - `super_maps_pointer_flask_app`
+  - `super_maps_pointer_angular_app`
+  - `postgres:10`

+Then you can now starting using the app in [localhost:4200](127.0.0.1:4200)

+**Note for windows users**: sometimes Docker for windows have trouble copying the files into the containers, most of the time you just have to restart Docker to make it work.

 ## Can I play online?

-Not yet, but the project will be hosted by `heroku` once it will be mature enough according to the dev team
+Not yet, but the project will be hosted by `heroku` once it will be mature enough according to the dev team.

+**Note for devs**: There is already vscode folder for debugging the app in both backend and frontend folders.

 ### Can I help?